 Most of my work with couples is about helping them to communicate well about where they are, how they got there and about where they would like to go next in the relationship.
 This we do by way of talking and listening, structured exercises and sometimes homework in the form of skills practice or information gathering.

-I addition to offering work with individual couples I am currently exploring the possibility of offering a group for couples to share and explore issues together with others possibly in similar situations.
+I addition to offering work with individual couples I am currently exploring the possibility of offering a group for couples to share and explore issues together with others possibly in similar situations once the pandemic allows.
 Initial thoughts are that this would be offered as a monthly event taking place on a Friday or Saturday or possibly as a free standing week-end experience as part of a themed series.
 Updates will appear here and on the home page as the project develops.